clearwater/octopress/source/_posts/2012-09-14-i2c-with-raspberry-pi.markdown

 Speed Tests
 ----

+__NOTE: Since writing this I discovered that the supply voltage used in these tests was down-regulated to around 3.9V instead of 5.0V, which accounts for the disappointing speeds noted below.
+I will repeat these tests when I get a chance.
+Initial tests indicate that at a full 5.0V the motor has roughly the same speed limits when driven by the MCP23008 as it does when driven directly from Arduino digital IO ports.
+It is also worth noting that the overhead for sending each motor pulse update over I&sup2;C is about 400&mu;S.  This could probably be improved using byte mode (to avoid sending the register address over I&sup2;C on each update) or by selecting a higher I&sup2;C baud rate.__

 I have previously measured [the maximum speed](/blog/2012/05/08/how-fast-is-it/) that the Arduino can turn a VID29 stepper when driving directly from the I/O pins, and found it was a little over 500&deg;/S.

-I repeated these tests with the RPi and found a maximum speed of around 295 &deg;/S, presumably lower because of the reduced current capacity.
+I repeated these tests with the RPi and found a maximum speed of around 215 &deg;/S, presumably lower because of the reduced current capacity.
+(Correction - it is due to an accidentally low supply voltage.
+See above.)
 I tried ganging two pins from the MCP23008 to each of the motor pins, thinking I might squeeze a little extra current out of the chip.
 That boosted the maximum speed a little, but still fell well short of the Arduino.